mhwombat/bin/README.md

 Set the colour of the bash prompt according to the current directory.

 ## copyWithRef
-Copies text wih some info about where it came from.
+Copies text with some info about where it came from.

 ## dw
 Sets up, verifies, and maintains links for dotfiles.